Chapter 1

 5. ip --> ip, [and], ip.

-By following the rules of (1.1), we can assemble the structure of (1.2): We can start with rule 4 where an ip layer can consist of an np_sbj layer followed by a vp layer.
-With rule 3, we get to a complete np_sbj with the terminal word [he].
-With rule 2, we get to a vp, which is itself made up of a vp, followed by an [and] word, followed by a vp.
-Finally, with rule 1, we can get to complete vp layers with the terminal word [smiles].
+By following the rules of (1.1), we can assemble the structure of (1.2): We can start with [rule 4], where an ip layer can consist of an np_sbj layer followed by a vp layer.
+[Rule 3] gives a complete np_sbj with the terminal word [he].
+[Rule 2] gives a vp which is itself made up of a vp, followed by terminal word [and], followed by a vp.
+Finally, [rule 1] gives vp layers with the terminal word [smiles].

 (1.2)